fatihajannat/HTML-theoratical-Questions/README.md

 </body>
 </html>

 ---

 Q6.
-What is the difference between id and class attributes?
+What is the difference between "id" and "class" attributes?

-id	class

-Id is Unique for one element
-And Accessed with # in CSS.
+Attribute| Description

-Class Can be used on multiple elements
-And 	Accessed with . in CSS
+"id"| Unique for one element and accessed with "#" in CSS "class"| Can be used on multiple elements and accessed with "." in CSS

-Example:
+Example

 <p id="title">Hello</p>

 <p class="text">Paragraph 1</p>
 <p class="text">Paragraph 2</p>

 ---

 Q7.
 How do you create a form in HTML?
 Which input types are commonly used?

-Forms are created using the <form> tag to collect user data.
+Forms are created using the "<form>" tag to collect user data.

-Common input types:
+Common Input Types

-text

-email

-password

-checkbox

-submit

-Example:
+- "text"
+- "email"
+- "password"
+- "checkbox"
+- "submit"

+Example

 <form>
   <input type="text" placeholder="Enter name">